 - The Body Mass Index (BMI) Calculation Tool compares your weight and height.
-BMI is calculated by dividing your weight (in kilos) by your height (in meters squared).
+BMI is calculated by dividing your weight (in kilos) by height (in meters squared).

 - Besides, it is planned to evaluate tissue mass.
 It is commonly used as a primary sign of whether a person has a healthy body weight for their height.

 Where your fat is in your body can be a critical sign of your risk of developing an ongoing illness.
-Carrying excess body fat around your center is even more of a health danger than weight on your hips and upper legs.
+Carrying excess body fat around your center is even more health danger than weight on your hips and upper legs.

 Understanding your BMI result

 Being underweight can signify you’re not eating sufficiently, or you might be unhealthy.
 If you’re skinny, a General Practitioner can assist.

 Keep up the excellent work!
 Look at the Nutrition, Weight Loss, and Fitness sections for tips on keeping a healthy and balanced weight.

 The best and most reliable way to drop weight if you’re overweight is via a diet plan and a workout.

 The Body Mass Index (BMI) Calculation Tool provides you with a personal calorie allocation to aid you in accomplishing a healthy weight safely.